mawngolibs/ts-template/README.md

 # ts-template

-Template for building command line tool with yargs and typescript
+Template for building tools with typescript

 ## Run project